- Bill Swift vs. Bobby Jones; WP: Mark Thompson, LP: Mike Remlinger; HR: Rico Brogna, Todd Hundley, Dante Bichette (3-run HR in the 14th)

 The extreme environment of Coors Field has also caused problems for the Rockies' management.
 The Rockies seem to have the same difficulty putting their players' performances in context as the rest of baseball, and have tended to overvalue players like Dante Bichette and Vinny Castilla who had superficially impressive "Coorsflated" numbers.
 The difficulty with pitchers has been worse, with a number of high-profile free agent signings, like Denny Neagle and Mike Hampton, being notable busts.

-The Rockies' current General Manager, Dan O'Dowd, keenly appreciates that Coors Field is a unique baseball environment and has tried various approaches to deal with it.
-He has proposed a number of theories about what kinds of players should be especially successful at high elevation and tried signing them.
-Unfortunately, his theories have not been especially successful, leading to the Neagle and Hamilton signings.
-He also instituted the practice of storing baseballs in a special humidor, which appears to have helped to reduce the Coors Field park effect somewhat.
-What is ironic is that the Rockies have never had problems posting excellent records at home; it is their atrocious road play that has doomed them over the years, leading some analysts to suggest that they are looking at the problem with the wrong lense: by trying to find players who will do exceptionnally well at Coors Field, they end up with a team incapable of winning baseball in "normal" conditions.
+Long-time Rockies General Manager, Dan O'Dowd keenly appreciated that Coors Field was a unique baseball environment and tried various approaches to deal with it.
+He proposed a number of theories about what kinds of players should be especially successful at high elevation and tried signing them.
+Unfortunately, his theories were especially successful, leading to the Neagle and Hamilton signings.
+He also instituted the practice of storing baseballs in a special humidor, which has helped to reduce the Coors Field park effect somewhat.
+What is ironic is that the Rockies have never had problems posting excellent records at home; it is their atrocious road play that has doomed them over the years, leading some analysts to suggest that they are looking at the problem with the wrong lens: by trying to find players who will do exceptionally well at Coors Field, they end up with a team incapable of winning baseball in "normal" conditions.

 In their first season here, the Colorado Rockies won the National League Wild Card.
 They repeated as Wild Card winners in 2007, and went all the way to the World Series, where they were swept by the Boston Red Sox.
 They have had sporadic success since, including a few more postseason appearances, but have yet to win a division title.
 The ballpark also twice hosted the All-Star Game, in 1998 and 2021.